maulik4/bookstore-api/README.md

 This Laravel API serves as the backend for the Vue 3 bookstore application.
 It includes endpoints for both the Customer and Admin functionalities.

+## Installation Prerequisites

+Before setting up the Laravel API, make sure you have installed elastic search on your system.
+You can follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-20-04) to install elastic search on your ubuntu system.

 ## Installation

 Follow these steps to set up and run the Laravel API locally: